- This event has passed.

 Course Summary: Attendees will gain a practical understanding of how the U.S. Attorney’s Office approaches restitution, as well as administrative and judicial forfeiture, in criminal cases.

-Moderated by Assistant U.S. Attorney Ben Clark.
+Moderated by Assistant U.S. Attorney Benjamin Clark

 Detailed Agenda:

-3. Former Defendant’s Financial Obligations During Probation or Supervised Release
+– Information to be included in a Presentence Investigation Report - Former Defendant’s Financial Obligations During Probation or Supervised Release

-– Financial reporting requirements
+– Financial reporting to Probation

 The NDNY FCBA has been certified by the New York State Continuing Legal Education Board as an Accredited Provider of continuing legal education in the State of New York.
 “Asset Forfeiture and Restitution in NDNY Criminal Cases: What You Should Know” has been approved in accordance with the requirements of the New York State Continuing Legal Education Board for 1.5 Credits in Professional Practice.
 This program is appropriate for newly admitted and experienced attorneys.